GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 ```

 !!!
 Information
-    What to put in hosts?
-It is one technique to request to proxy.
-There are several possibilities.
-Take a look on [Proxt reference](https://docs.konghq.com/0.14.x/proxy/) Kong Documents.
+    There are several possibilities for what to put in the `hosts` field.
+One technique is to send the request to a proxy.
+See more information and possibilities in the [Proxy reference](https://docs.konghq.com/0.14.x/proxy/) Kong Documents.

-#### 2. Configure Plugin
+#### Configure Route Plugin

-##### 2.1 Configure plugin using GG UI
+##### Configure Route Plugin using GG UI

-Use the [Manage Service](../admin-gui/#332-add-plugin) section in GG UI to enable the Gluu OAuth PEP plugin.
+Use the [Manage Service](../admin-gui/#manage-service) section in the GG UI to enable the Gluu OAuth PEP plugin.
 In the security category, there is a Gluu OAuth PEP box.
-Click on the **+ icon** to enable the plugin.
+Click on the **+** icon to enable the plugin.

 ![11_path_oauth_service](../img/12_path_oauth_route.png)

-After clicking on **+ icon**, you will see the below form.
+Clicking on the **+** icon will bring up the below form.
 ![11_path_add_oauth_service](../img/12_path_add_oauth_route.png)

-##### 2.2 Configure plugin using Kong Admin API
+##### Configure Route Plugin using Kong Admin API

 ```
 $ curl -X POST \